TheRemote/RaspberryPiMinecraft/README.md

 Fortunately I have a guide to update your OpenJDK version using a sneaky trick with snapd to give you a newer version than is available in the repositories available here: <a href="https://jamesachambers.com/upgrade-java-past-apts-openjdk-11-on-raspberry-pi-os/">https://jamesachambers.com/upgrade-java-past-apts-openjdk-11-on-raspberry-pi-os/</a>.
 This will be implemented into the script in some fashion for the 1.17 release since it seems unlikely that the Pi repositories are going to jump 5 versions in the next few days / weeks but for those of you who want to take care of it right away you can get the new OpenJDK up and running right now.<br>

 <h2>Changing Minecraft Server Versions</h2>
 If a new version of Minecraft is out and the script hasn't been updated yet you can change it in the SetupMinecraft.sh script.
-If you do nano SetupMinecraft.sh it will be the first line in the file like this:<br>
+If you use the command nano SetupMinecraft.sh it will be the first line in the file like this:<br>
 <br>
-Version="1.16.5"<br>
+Version="1.17.1"<br>
+AllowLocalCopy="1"<br>
 <br>
+Make sure to change AllowLocalCopy="1" to tell the script you want to actually run the local copy instead of the latest version.<br>
 Note that for this to work the Paper Minecraft server must also have released the latest version or the download will fail.
 You can check here: <a href="https://papermc.io/downloads">https://papermc.io/downloads</a><br>

 <h2>Check Java Version</h2>